 The cloud box is defined to be rectangular in the used coordinate system, with limits exactly at points of the involved grids.
 This means, for example, that the vertical limits of the cloud box are two pressure levels.
 For 3D, the horizontal extension of the cloud box is between two points of the latitude grid and likewise in the longitude direction (Fig. 3.4).
-The latitude and longitude limits for the cloud box cannot be placed at the end points of the corresponding grid as it must be possible to calculate the incoming intensity field.
-The cloud box is activated by setting the variable cloudbox_on to 1.
+The latitude and longitude limits for the cloud box cannot be placed at the end points of the cloud box is activated by setting the variable cloudbox_on to 1.
 The limits of the cloud box are stored in cloudbox_limits.
 It is recommended to use the method cloudboxOff when no scattering calculations shall be performed.
 This method assigns dummy values to all workspace variables not needed when scattering is neglected.